webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Scavenges.md

 ---
 aliases:
-  - Scavenges
+- "Scavenges"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Scavenges
-collection: Foci
-kind: Compendium
 ---

 ## Scavenges
 When not running and hiding, you sift the ruins of civilization for useful remnants to ensure your survival.